Terence Taylour, 5th Marquess of Headfort

+Biography

 The son of Geoffrey Taylour, 4th Marquess of Headfort, and his wife Rosie Boote, he was educated at Harrow School and Magdalen College, Oxford.
+While at university, he was a cadet of Oxford University's contingent of the Officers Training Corps.

-Commissioned into the Warwickshire Yeomanry, he was aide-de-camp to the Governor of South Australia between 1939 and 1940, then between 1941 and 1942 was a Staff Captain with the Australian Military Forces.
+On 21 June 1926, the then Earl of Bective was commissioned as a second lieutenant in the Warwickshire Yeomanry, Territorial Army.
+He was promoted to lieutenant on 21 June 1929, and to captain on 27 April 1935.
+He was aide-de-camp to the Governor of South Australia between 1939 and 1940, then between 1941 and 1942 was a Staff Captain with the Australian Military Forces.
 In 1943 he joined the War Office Military Secretary's Branch.
+He was awarded the Efficiency Decoration (TD) in 1943 for long service in the Territorial Army.
+Having reached the age limit, he retired from the Territorial Army Reserve of Officers on 20 August 1952 and was given permission to retain the rank of captain.